 Spill Response Procedures for Biohazardous Material

 Spills and accidents should be immediately reported to the PI and EHS (734) 647-1143.
 EHS may be contacted for assistance with biohazardous material spills.
+Complete EHS Incident/Near Miss form.

 Spill in the Laboratory